Information for patients undergoing or waiting for a surgical procedure.

 On 11 March 2020 the World Health Organisation (WHO) confirmed COVID-19 (coronavirus) had spread all over the world (this means it is a ‘pandemic’).
 Hospitals have very robust infection control procedures but if you catch coronavirus around the time of your surgery it could affect your recovery and might increase your risk of pneumonia and even death.

 At the Guildford hip and knee clinic every patient has a unique care plan that is tailored to each individual’s specific needs.
-As the pandemic evolves Miss Gill will discuss the potential risks of planned surgical procedures with each patient waiting for an operation under her care.
-After discussion with you Miss Gill may recommend that surgery is delayed for a period of time.
-In this eventuality she will formulate a management plan to help you cope with your symptoms until it is safe to proceed with surgery.
+As the pandemic evolves and we learn to live with the virus, Miss Gill will discuss the potential risks of planned surgical procedures with each patient waiting for an operation under her care.
+If surgery is delayed she will formulate a management plan to help you cope with your symptoms until it is safe to proceed with your procedure.

-Unfortunately, it is not possible to completely remove the risk of contracting coronavirus while in hospital.
+Currently (March 2022), all hospitals require patients undergoing elective surgery to have a PCR test approximately 3 days prior to admission, once the test has been performed patients are required to isolate at home until admission.
+This is to keep you, and the other patients on the ward, some of whom may be clinically vulnerable, safe.
+Unfortunately, it is not possible to completely remove the risk of contracting coronavirus whilst in hospital.
 It is also not possible to give patients an estimate of how likely they are to contract it.
 However, there are steps that you can take to significantly reduce your risk of contracting the virus around the time of your surgery.

-You will be asked to isolate at home for 14 days before the operation, along with members of your household if you do not live alone.
-This means that the whole of the household does not leave their home for 14 days and can continue to interact with one another as normal.
+You will be asked to isolate at home for 3 days before the operation, along with members of your household if you do not live alone.
+This means that the whole of the household does not leave home for 3 days and can continue to interact with one another as normal.